 As the emerging Hollywood genre of ''cli fi'' continues to capture the world's imagination, the annual Cli Fi Movie Awards -- aka THE CLIFFIES -- honors and recognizes the most important cli fi movies of the year on an annual basis.
-For 2015, TAKLUB from the Philippines took all the Cli Fi Movie Awards honors, a clean sweep.
+For 2017, GEOSTORM is in contention for the Cli Fi Movie Awards.
 SEE THIS MOVIE! -- This blog serves as media outreach.
-For more info write: firstname.lastname@example.org and see ''THE CLI FI REPORT'' at http://cli-fi.net
+For more info write: email@example.com and see ''THE CLI FI REPORT'' at http://cli-fi.net

 Hollywood has a calendar full of movie and TV awards shows, from the Oscars to the Golden Globes, and with a dozen other awards on tap as well.
 There’s even the Razzies — The Golden Raspberry Awards– for the worst movies in each year’s hefty bag of cinema surprises.

 Now a curtain is about to open on a new movie awards event, this one called The Cliffies, and honoring the best climate-themed movies of the previous year.
 The Cli Fi Movie Awards, as the event is formally called, will shine a serious spotlight on important cli fi movies of the year.
 Dubbed ”the Cliffies” to give the awards program a nickname as a PR shout out, the event will launch online in early 2015 with nominations in ten categories being sent in now by movie fans and climate activists worldwide.

 So far, six cli fi films are up for best movie gongs, including “Snowpiercer,” “Into the Storm” and “Noah.”
 Categories will also include ”best marketing campaign”, ”most in tune with current affairs” and ”most in tune with current climate science.”